 - Conducting detailed reviews of key-nonfinancial risks not reviewed within the Audit Committee

-EnQuest’s governance framework also contains several non-Board Committees which provide advice and support to the Chief Executive on the development, implementation and monitoring of the Group’s strategy, including an Executive Committee, Operations Committee and Investment Committee.
+EnQuest’s governance framework also contains several non-Board Committees which provide advice and support to the Chief Executive on the development, implementation and monitoring of the Group’s strategy, including an Executive Committee, Operations Committee, Environmental, Social and Governance (‘ESG’) steering committee and an Investment Committee.